soravux/scoop/doc/install.rst

 Remote usage
 ~~~~~~~~~~~~

-Keep in mind that connecting to remote hosts is to be done without a prompt.
+Because remote host connection needs to be done without a prompt, you must use
-This is done by using ssh keys that allows passwordless authentication over ssh
+ssh keys to allow passwordless authentication.
-on your remote hosts.
-You should log into every system that will be a foreign worker used by scoop and
-verify that you've got your public ssh key in the ``~/.ssh/authorized_keys2``
+You should make sure that your public ssh key is contained in the ``~/.ssh/authorized_keys2``
-file on the remote systems.
+file on the remote systems (Refer to the `ssh manual <http://www.openbsd.org/cgi-bin/man.cgi?query=ssh>`_).
 If you have a shared ``/home/`` over your systems,
 you can do as such::

     [~]$ mkdir ~/.ssh; cd ~/.ssh